A note on the dynamics of extended-context disordered kinetic spin models: Funding acknowledgments

-We thank Blake Bordelon for helpful comments on a previous version of this note.
 At the time of a completion of an initial version of this work in 2023, J.A.Z.-V. and C.P. were supported by NSF Award DMS-2134157 and NSF CAREER Award IIS-2239780.
-At present, J.A.Z.-V. is supported by a Junior Fellowship from the Harvard Society of Fellows.
+At present, J.A.Z.-V. is supported by the Office of the Director of the National Institutes of Health under Award Number DP5OD037354, and by a Junior Fellowship from the Harvard Society of Fellows.
 C.P. is presently supported by NSF grant DMS-2134157, NSF CAREER Award IIS-2239780, DARPA grant DIAL-FP-038, a Sloan Research Fellowship, and The William F. Milton Fund from Harvard University.
 C.P.'s work is been made possible in part by a gift from the Chan Zuckerberg Initiative Foundation to establish the Kempner Institute for the Study of Natural and Artificial Intelligence.